solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-45.md

 > Q: Since then they’ve got the knowledge of categorise all creatures, what’s the term for that ?
 Biology?

 ### Genesis 7:17
-> Rose high above the earth, Means it’s higher than the highest point of any mountain on earth
+> "Rose high above the earth", means the flood was higher than the highest point of any mountain on earth.
+Imagine that, no creature would survive in this condition (except some sea creatures).
+Even bird had no place to land.

-Genesis 7:20
+### Genesis 7:20
+> "`fifteen cubits` deep."
 Exact number !
 It’s good for researching

-Genesis 7:19
+### Genesis 7:19
-Probably the waters in the ancient time waters were not THAT deep like now.
+> Probably the waters in the ancient time were not THAT deep like now.
 But because this Flood, many mountains were still hidden in waters, that human haven’t fully discovered yet

-Genesis 7:21
+### Genesis 7:21
-Clearly said “sweaming creatures” died, so even fish shark whales
+> Clearly said “sweaming creatures” died, so it even included fish, shark, whales

-Genesis 7:23
+### Genesis 7:23
-Birds died because nowhere to stand to rest and to eat
+> Birds died because nowhere to stand to rest and to eat

-Genesis 7:24
+### Genesis 7:24
-How to calculate or stimulate the situation for earth with these number
+> Stats: How to calculate or stimulate the situation for earth with these number